Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** In a way that achieves maximum productivity with minimum wasted effort.
 **Sentence:** The new irrigation system allows the farm to use water more efficiently.
 **Conversation:**
-A – How did you cut water usage so much?
+A – How did you cut water usage so much
 B – We installed systems that use water much more efficiently.

 ---